Spider mite: Countermeasures

-Neem oil

-Neem oil may provide control, when combined with a suitable surfactant and diluted with water.
-As with chemical control, repeated applications are required.

 Predatory mites

-Predatory mites of the Phytoseiidae family, including Phytoseiulus persimilis, eat adult mites, their eggs, and all developmental stages between.
+Predatory mites of the family Phytoseiidae, including Phytoseiulus persimilis, eat adult mites, their eggs, and all developmental stages between.
 Predatory mites can consume as many as 5 adult spider mites per day, or 20 eggs per day.

 Harpin Alpha Beta

 In some cases, the application of Harpin Alpha Beta protein may help in the treatment and prevention of infestation by stimulating the plant's natural defenses, restoring sap sugar levels and encouraging replacement of damaged tissues.
 This affects the spider mites' ability to down-regulate the immune response of a plant.

 Acaricides

 Acaricides are applied to crops to control spider mites.
 They can be either systemic or non-systemic in nature and can be persistent by providing residual activity for over a month.
-Drawbacks include high potential for development of resistance in mite populations, as has been observed in previous generations of miticides, and toxicity of some miticides towards fish.
+Drawbacks include high potential for development of resurgence and resistance in mite populations, as has been observed in previous generations of miticides, and toxicity of some miticides towards fish.
 Thus proper selection, precautions and application are required to minimize risks.